-- To stop the part program, select Cycle Stop or press the Spacebar.
-Additionally, you can press the Cycle Stop button on the roll-around console if the console is equipped with one. - To restart the part program after it was stopped, select Cycle Start. - To resume the part program after it was stopped, do the following: - 1.
+- To stop the part program, select Cycle Stop or press the Spacebar. - (Mach 500, Mach 300, and Mach 200 only) Additionally, you can press the Cycle Stop button on the roll-around console. - To restart the part program after it was stopped, select Cycle Start. - To resume the part program after it was stopped, do the following: - 1.
 On the Cutting menu, select Cut from a point. - 2.
 Click on the point in the drawing "just before" the location where the program stopped. - 3.
 When you receive the "Jet will move to this point and start the cut by USING CURRENT HOME POSITION" message, select Yes.